Hannoob/3DMaths/Readme.md

 # A tale of 3D shapes and rounding issues

+DISCLAIMER: This is not meant to be offensive to any person or group, and should be read as a (somewhat) educational and (barely) entertaining write-up of my experience.

 This is simply a little challenge I set myself to see if I am clever enough to put the math together in order to render a set of points in 3D space from scratch.
 The short answer is, sort of.
-The long answer is more of an epic tale of integers, doubles, trigonometry, swastikas, and a key piece of math that unlocked the entire puzzle.
+The long answer is more of an epic tale of integers, doubles, trigonometry, aswastikas, and a key piece of math that unlocked the entire puzzle.

 ## Chapter 1 - Creating our little world